Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 {% endtab %}
 {% endtabs %}

-### Get Application
+### Get the `Application` instance

-You can use this API to get the previously set Android `Application` instance, and this instance is mainly provided for the third-party extensions.
+You can use the `getApplication` method to get the previously set Android `Application` instance.
+The `Application` instance is mainly provided for third-party extensions.

 {% tabs %}
 {% tab title="Android" %}